postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 Issue description | Possible fix
 --- | ---
 The HTTP `Strict-Transport-Security` header is missing or isn’t configured correctly.
-This header informs browsers that the site should only be accessed using HTTPS and that any future attempts to access it using HTTP should automatically be converted to HTTPS. | Add the [`Strict-Transport-Security`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) header so the browser can remember that the site should only be accessed using HTTPS.
-You should also define the `max-age` property in the header.
+This header informs browsers to access the site using HTTPS and that any future attempts to access it using HTTP will automatically be converted to HTTPS. | Add the [`Strict-Transport-Security`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) header so the browser can remember to access the site using HTTPS, and define the `max-age` property in the header.

 ### Cache poisoning